chrisleekr/binance-trading-bot/README.md

 - [x] Remove unused methods - Bollinger Bands, MACD Stop Chaser
 - [x] Support a maximum purchase amount per symbol
 - [x] Develop backend to send cache values for frontend
-- [x] Develop simple frontend to see statistics
+- [x] Develop a simple frontend to see statistics
-- [x] Fix the issue with configuration
+- [x] Fix the issue with the configuration
 - [x] Update frontend to remove cache
 - [x] Fix the issue with rounding when places an order
 - [x] Fix the issue with persistent Redis